Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Digital_Signatures_Advanced/Digital_Signatures_Advanced_slides.md

 The secret encodes the threshold behavior, and signing demands some threshold of signature _fragments_.

 This DKG protocol breaks other useful things, like hard key derivation.

 ---

-### Key Generation - Non-Threshold

-In non-threshold multi-signatures,<br>signatures from individual public keys are aggregated.

-Each participant can choose their own key to use for the multi-signature.

----